-About the placement of fill, the presentation emphasized the necessity of a safe and gradual transition, contrasting it with the steep and irregular drop as seen on the original grading plan.
+About the placement of fill, the presentation emphasized the necessity of a safe and gradual transition, contrasting it with the significant drop currently present.
 Mr. Long highlighted that the fill on the property is not as extensive as that on neighbouring properties, and in fact, is slightly lower in elevation.
-He stressed that the as built grading plan had been approved by the City of Ottawa and is essential for facilitating the safe transportation of lawn care equipment.
+He stressed that this fill had been approved by the City of Ottawa and is essential for facilitating the safe transportation of lawn care equipment.
 The gradual slope provided by the fill promotes accessible terrain and mitigates the risk of injury.
 Mr. Long sought approval to formalize the grade currently in place, referencing the as-built grading plan approved by the City of Ottawa on December 21, 2023.
 He provided further details, explaining that the fill does not extend as far towards the river as on the two abutting properties and complements the existing grading on adjacent properties.
-Moreover, he emphasized that the grading of the fill allows for a smooth transition to the lower vard, ensuring safe passage for property maintenance equipment and people.
+Moreover, he emphasized that the grading of the fill allows for a smooth transition to the lower yard, ensuring safe passage for property maintenance equipment.
 Mr. Long highlighted the importance of accessibility, particularly considering the advanced age of the owners, and noted that the grading prevents potential liability issues and visitor injuries that may have arisen with the irregular slopes shown on the original grading plan.